-Mr. J. Burr moved the second reading of this bill, the object of which was to extend to bleaching works the same restrictions, in respect to the labour of women and children, as have been already applied to factories.
-Mr. KIRR opposed the second reading, considering that the subject should be investigated by a Select Committee before being legislated on.-Sir George Grey, Lord Seymour, Mr. Cairns, Mr. Wilkinson, Sir John Pakington, Mr. Duncan, Mr. CHEETHAM, Mr. BRIGHT, and Sir John Shelley. opposed the second reading; and Lord John Man-NERS, Mr. WILLIAMS, Mr. ISAAC BUTT, LORD GODE-RICH, and Mr. Cobbett, supported it.-Ultimately, the second reading was negatived by 72 to 67.
+Mr. J. BUTT moved the second reading of this bill, the object of which was to extend to bleaching works the same restrictions, in respect to the labour of women and children, as have been already applied to factories.
+Mr. KIRK opposed the second reading, considering that the subject should be investigated by a Select Committee before being legislated on .--Sir George GREY, Lord SEYMOUR, Mr. CAIRNS, Mr. WILKINSON, Sir JOHN PARINGTON, Mr. DUNCAN, Mr. CHEETHAM, Mr. BRIGHT, and Sir JOHN SHELLEY, opposed the second reading; and Lord JOHN MAN-NERS, Mr. WILLIAMS, Mr. ISAAC BUTT, Lord GODE-RICH, and Mr. COBBETT, supported it.---Ultimately, the second reading was negatived by 72 to 67.

 THE UNION OF CONTIGUOUS BENEFICES BILL.

-On the order for going into committee upon this bill, which had come from the Lords, and under which the removal of some of the City churches might be sanctioned by the Church Building Commissioners, Mr. Pellatt moved to defer the comtain papers inserted in the second appendix to that mittee for three months.
-This amendment was negatived, after some discussion; and the House drawn.-Two more votes having been agreed to, the went into committee on the bill.
-Before the clauses gentleman had exceeded his duty, since he had had been gone through, however, the Chairman was ordered to report progress; and, the remaining orders having been disposed of, the House adjourned at six
+On the order for going into committee upon this bill, which had come from the Lords, and under which the removal of some of the City churches might be sanctioned by the Church Building Commissioners, Mr. PELLATT moved to defer the com-mittee for three months.
+This amendment was rt, containing comments of a personal kind by negatived, after some discussion; and the House Bellenden Ker, in which, he contended, that went into committee on the bill.
+Before the clauses had been gone through, however, the Chairman was ordered to report progress; and, the remaining orders remaining clauses of the Excise Duries Bill, but having been disposed of, the House adjourned at six was ultimately counted out at twenty minutes past o'clock.